rachitdBeast/M2_Embedded_Home-automation/2_Design/Behavioural_Diagram/readme.md

-# setting the register of ADC based on the following terms:
+# setting the register of ADC based on the following terms

     1.First of all we need to enable the ADC feature in ADC.